 Rajasthan is where the best of historical and cultural bounties in India can be experienced.
 The ancient cities like Jaipur, Udaipur, Ajmer and Pushkar give visitors an elaborate appetitive affair and Rajasthani royalty at its best.
 Have a look what the state has to offer you ‘culture enthusiasts’.

-Am I over-reacting if I say that variety and richness of culture that India holds fascinates me or for that matter every sensitive person to the core?
-I think, I’m not.
-This country mesmerizes you with its glorious history and an opulent set of customs and cultures.
-And to comprehend this essence fully, a trip to deserted state Rajasthan is worthwhile.
-Situated in the western part of the country, this India’s largest state is the land of royals and is far-famed for the stunningly built forts & palaces, enticing arts & crafts and becharming Rajasthani culture & cuisines.
+Am I overreacting if I say that the diversity and richness of India’s culture fascinates me or even any sensitive person?
+I dont think so.
+This country blows your mind with Beauty and its glorious history and rich customs and culture.
+And in order to fully understand this essence, a trip to the deserted state of Rajasthan is very beneficial.
+Situated in the western part of the country, India’s largest state is the land of royalty and renowned for its stunningly built forts & palaces, captivating arts & crafts, and captivating Rajasthani culture & cuisine.

 Rajasthan has several towns, worth a mention when rich cultural heritages of the state are talked about.
 The first name that comes to mind is Jaipur: the capital city of this fascination state.
 Fondly dubbed as the ‘Pink City’, Jaipur allures a large number of history-lovers and culture enthusiasts throughout the year.
 Magnificent Amber Fort and iconic Hawa Mahal in the city are among the India’s most celebrated historical attractions.
 Furthermore, beautiful City Palace and exquisite Jantar Mantar take visitors to a bygone era.
 Heritage Jaipur hotels, which were once the properties of royal families, are also known for their traditional Rajasthani flavours well blended with modern ambiences.